How to make sourdough - step by step

 Baking with sourdough means baking the real thing.
 No yeast, no shortcuts, and the result is a taste, aroma, crust, and fluffy interior, or custard, that's like something out of a fairy tale.
 Plus, sourdough naturally extends the shelf life of baked goods, promotes healthy digestion , and smells so good you'll want to bake at midnight.
 The great news is that starting a sourdough starter isn't rocket science , so let's dive in:

-What to prepare for starting a sourdough starter
+What to prepare for starting the ferment

 To get started, prepare: